plone/training/ttw/mosaic.rst

 4. Add a Document Byline to the bottom of the layout :menuselection:`Insert > Document Byline`
 5. Click :guilabel:`Save`

-Do you know the difference between :guilabel:`Save` and :menuselection:`Layout --> Save`?
+In the context of the Mosaic Editor, do you know the difference between :guilabel:`Save` and :menuselection:`Layout --> Save`?

 Change the content layout
 -------------------------